Discipleship

 To help grasp what could be an abstract concept we also have a way to assess our discipleship - how secure we are.

-Because being a disciple isn’t just about doing things, by thinking about our security we get to think about who we really are in the core of our being - what the Bible calls our heart.
+Because being a disciple isn’t just about doing things, by thinking about our security we get to think about who we are in the core of our being - what the Bible calls our heart.

 There are five areas:

-- Secure in God - that he lavishly loves us.
+• That he lavishly loves us.
 We don’t need to earn it or deserve it.
 Nothing can separate us from God’s love

-- Secure in the Good News - God is working good into our lives.
+• God is working good into our lives.
 Even the worst news in our lives can’t compete with God’s good news.

-- Secure in Church - Church is a family where we are accepted as we are, no need to pretend or qualify.
+• Church is a family where we are accepted as we are, no need to pretend or qualify.
 It is a place of welcome, love and acceptance.

-- Secure in our Everyday Lives - there is no area of our life that God isn’t interested in or involved in.
+• There is no area of our life that God isn’t interested in or involved in.
 There is no secular/sacred divide.

-- Secure in Mission - we are Kingdom people, whose presence, words and actions should bring God’s Kingdom to the people and situations around us.
+• We are Kingdom people, whose presence, words and actions should bring God’s Kingdom to the people and situations around us.